virendra-nishad/COVID19/README.md

 ## Results

-    * All output files will be populated in root folder i.e where asked script are.
+* All output files will be populated in root folder

 ## Programming Language used

 1. python3

 ## Libraries and modules used
 1. os
 2. csv
 3. json
 4. pandas
 5. numpy
 6. statistics
 7. re
 8. urllib.request
 9. matplotlib

 ## Data used